Friday, April 30, 2010

 Friday's "Forgotten" Books: THE MASSES: ECHOES OF REVOLT 1911-1917 ed.
 William O'Neill; THE SMART SET: A HISTORY AND ANTHOLOGY ed.
 Carl Dolmetsch

-Phil Stephensen-Payne's index from the Miscellaneous Anthologies site he hosts:
+At Phil Stephensen-Payne and William Contento's index from the Miscellaneous Anthologies site they host:

 The Smart Set: A History and Anthology ed.
 Carl R. Dolmetsch (Dial Press, The LC:66-27392, 1966, $17.50, xxv+262pp, hc, cover by Paul Bacon);